plone/volto/docs/source/getting-started/install.md

 This command will build an in-memory bundle and execute Volto in development mode.
 Open a browser to take a look at http://localhost:3000

+!!! tip Try the new Yeoman based generator
+    The Volto developer community is working on a new [enhanced generator](https://github.com/plone/generator-volto.git).
+In addition to
+    bootstrapping standalone Volto projects, it can also bootstrap Volto addons.
+Give it a try!

 ## Build the production bundle